Air conditioning: Preceding discoveries

 In 1558, Giambattista della Porta described a method of chilling ice to temperatures far below its freezing point by mixing it with potassium nitrate (then called "nitre") in his popular science book Natural Magic.
 In 1620, Cornelis Drebbel demonstrated "Turning Summer into Winter" for James I of England, chilling part of the Great Hall of Westminster Abbey with an apparatus of troughs and vats.
-Drebbel's contemporary Francis Bacon, like della Porta a believer in science communication, may not have been present at the demonstration, but in a book published later the same year, he described it as "experiment of artificial freezing" and said that "Nitre (or rather its spirit) is very cold, and hence nitre or salt when added to snow or ice intensifies the cold of the latter, the nitre by adding to its own cold, but the salt by supplying activity to the cold of the snow."
+Drebbel's contemporary Francis Bacon, like della Porta a believer in science communication, may not have been present at the demonstration, but in a book published later the same year, he described it as "experiment of artificial freezing" and said that "Nitre (or rather its spirit) is very cold, and hence nitre or salt when added to snow or ice intensifies the cold of the latter, the nitre by adding to its cold, but the salt by supplying activity to the cold of the snow."

-In 1758, Benjamin Franklin and John Hadley, a chemistry professor at University of Cambridge, conducted an experiment to explore the principle of evaporation as a means to rapidly cool an object.
+In 1758, Benjamin Franklin and John Hadley, a chemistry professor at the University of Cambridge, conducted experiments applying the principle of evaporation as a means to cool an object rapidly.
 Franklin and Hadley confirmed that the evaporation of highly volatile liquids (such as alcohol and ether) could be used to drive down the temperature of an object past the freezing point of water.
-They conducted their experiment with the bulb of a mercury-in-glass thermometer as their object and with a bellows used to speed up the evaporation.
-They lowered the temperature of the thermometer bulb down to -14 C while the ambient temperature was 18 C. Franklin noted that soon after they passed the freezing point of water 0 C, a thin film of ice formed on the surface of the thermometer's bulb and that the ice mass was about 1/4 in thick when they stopped the experiment upon reaching -14 C. Franklin concluded: "From this experiment one may see the possibility of freezing a man to death on a warm summer's day."
+They experimented with the bulb of a mercury-in-glass thermometer as their object.
+They used a bellows to speed up the evaporation.
+They lowered the temperature of the thermometer bulb down to -14 C while the ambient temperature was 18 C. Franklin noted that soon after they passed the freezing point of water 0 C, a thin film of ice formed on the surface of the thermometer's bulb and that the ice mass was about 1/4 in thick when they stopped the experiment upon reaching -14 C. Franklin concluded: "From this experiment, one may see the possibility of freezing a man to death on a warm summer's day."